-The production structure for AF fuels is sketched in Figure 4.
+The production structure for AF fuels is sketched in Fig. 4.
 This technology produces jet fuel and, in some cases, diesel and surplus electricity by combining switchgrass and other inputs.
-In the top level of the nest, switchgrass and other inputs are combined in a CES nest with $\sigma{KLI-S} = 0.2$ to allow producers to extract more energy per ton of biomass than specified in the base case by using more other inputs.
+When applicable, co-products are produced in fixed proportions with jet fuel and are specified exogenously in each specification.
+In the top level of the nest, switchgrass and other inputs are combined in a CES nest with $\sigma{KLI - S} = 0.2$ to allow producers to extract more energy per ton of biomass than specified in the base case by using more other inputs.
 Due to uncertainty in the development of AF production, we consider alternative parameterizations of the production function for this technology.
 Staples et al. (2014) estimate AF costs under alternative assumptions regarding the product slate, the energy efficiency of biomass conversion, and capital costs.
-We capture the range of these estimates by representing six alternative specification.
+We capture the range of these estimates by representing six alternative specifications.
 Specifically, we consider separate low and high jet fuel product slate specifications for three cost cases: low-cost (high efficiency and low capital costs), medium-cost (medium efficiency and medium capital costs), and high-cost (low efficiency and high capital costs).